fusetools/FuseCloud/README.md

 The app can be downloaded for both Android and iOS throug the [AppStore]() and [Google Play Store]().

+We've written about the motivation behind this project in [this medium article](https://medium.com/@fusetools/i-made-a-cross-platform-soundcloud-player-with-fuse-9fb1e62b7db1#.lhu76dfj6).

 ## Branches

 This app uses features from an unreleased version of Fuse.